8n8/bigwebthing/README.md

 2. (Free) Retrieve keys for name
 + 0x02
-+ 8 bytes: name - the name to look up
++ UTF-8 string: the name to look up
 The response is:
-+ 8 bytes: the name of the owner of the keys
 + 32 bytes: their public signing key
 + 32 bytes: their public encryption key
++ UTF-8 string: the name of the owner of the keys

 3. (Free) Get proof of work difficulty and key
 + 0x03